LCMApps/video-quality-tools/README.md

 method the `FramesMonitor` sends `SIGTERM` signal to ffprobe process. ffprobe may ignore this signal (some versions do it pretty often).
 If ffprobe doesn't exit after `exitProcessGuardTimeoutInMs` milliseconds, `FramesMonitor` sends `SIGKILL` signal and forces underlying ffprobe process to exit.
+* analyzeDurationInMs - integer, greater than 0, specifies the maximum analyzing time of the input.

 ## Listening of Frames